cap-ntu/ML-Model-CI/README.md

 serve(save_path=model_info.saved_path, device='cuda:0', name='torchscript-serving', batch_size=16)
 ```

-Now your model is an effient cloud service!
+Now your model is an efficient cloud service!

 For more information please take a look at our tutorials.